Wimbledon: For the Love of Travel and Tennis

-Why do people buy at these exorbitant prices?
+But why do people buy at these exorbitant prices?
 Because it’s Wimbledon.
 And also because Roger Federer was there and it was our birthday! 🙂

 In case you’re wondering if what we did was legal – well Debenture tickets are the only tickets that are transferable and can be sold in the open market, so the answer is yes.
-But apart from watching tennis from a premium seat, Debenture tickets give access to exclusive restaurants and lounges that are meant for Debenture ticket holders only.
+Apart from watching tennis from a premium seat, Debenture tickets give access to exclusive restaurants and lounges that are meant for Debenture ticket holders only.

 No. 1 Court

 We opted for the No. 1 Court on day 3 because we wanted to see Dominic Thiem, Grigor Dimitrov and Garbine Muguruza who would be playing there.

 One thing that you have to do when in Wimbledon is to eat strawberries and cream.
 It’s a tradition!
 To be able to serve the freshest strawberries, they are apparently picked only the day before serving and sually, the strawberries are sourced from Kent, England.

 Besides tradition, I really do think the combination of strawberries and cream is delicious.

 There is a Ground Admission ticket of £25 to enter the gates.
 This gives you access to all ground courts but not to the Centre, No. 1, 2 and 3 courts.
 Once on the grounds, you can already go to the common restaurants or souvenir shops.